gemini-hlsw/gmp/README.md

 # GIAPI OVERVIEW
-The GIAPI concept was developed by GEMINI to facilitate the interaction between the Telescope and the instrument software.
-Thanks to GIAPI, instrument developers do not need to know in detail the GEMINI Telescope Control System.
+The GIAPI concept was developed by Gemini to facilitate the interaction between the Telescope and the instrument software.
+Thanks to GIAPI, instrument developers do not need to know in detail the Gemini Telescope Control System.
 They only need to deploy the GMP (Gemini Master Process) and incorporate GIAPI-GLUE in their source code to be able to communicate with the Telescope.

 The GMP (Gemini Master Process) is a component provided by Gemini that provides most of the Gemini integration features and functionalities.
 It basically transforms messages sent through the GIAPI-GLUE to the Telescope system components.
 The language-specific glue is the API layer used by the builder to implement the integration functionality.
 For more details of the GMP and GIAPI-GLUE it is recommended to read the documents "GIAPI Design and Use" and "GIAPI C++ Language Glue API".
-The below image depicts a Simple Instrument architecture to communicate with the Telescope.
+The image below depicts a Simple Instrument architecture to communicate with the Telescope.

 <p align="center">
 <img  align="center" src="https://raw.githubusercontent.com/gemini-hlsw/gmp/igrins2/images/SimpleGMPArhictecture.jpg">
 </p>

 # Desployment from binaries.
-It is possible deploying the GMP and GIAPI-GLUEc++ from their binaries.
-Gemini recommend uses Rocky 8 or Centos 7 because these are the Operating Systems supported by GEMINI and for which the GIAPI-GLUEc++ binaries have been compiled.
+It is possible to deploy the GMP and GIAPI-GLUE c++ from their binaries.
+Currently, Rocky 8 or Centos 7 are the Operating System supported by Gemini and the GIAPI-GLUE c++ binaries have been compiled on these platforms.

-If you want to deploy the system in other platform, you should compile the external libraries of the [GIAPI-GLUEc++](https://github.com/gemini-hlsw/giapi-glue-cc/tree/develop/external) for you platform.
-In the previous link is decribed the instrucction executed by GEMINI to CENTOS7 and ROCKY8.
+If you want to deploy the system on other platform, you will need to compile the external libraries ([GIAPI-GLUE c++](https://github.com/gemini-hlsw/giapi-glue-cc/tree/develop/external)) for your platform.

 ## Dependencies
 The only dependencies we need for GMP and GIAPI-glue are as follows.